Frequently Asked Questions

 - Registered Radiologist Assistant (RRA)

-- Nuclear Medicine technologists (ARRT, CNMT) can do PET/CT or SPECT/CT.
+- Nuclear Medicine technologists (ARRT, CNMT) limited to imaging directly related to the PET/CT or SPECT/CT procedure.

 Go to > top